James Templeton & Co: History

 James Templeton died in 1885 and is buried in the upper part of Glasgow Necropolis.
 His wife Mary Stewart and son James lie with him.

 In 1889 a further carpet mill (originally called Albert Mill after Prince Albert) was built facing Glasgow Green, based on the Doge's Palace, Venice.
 This quickly became a much-loved local landmark.

+On 1 December 1889 the wall of a partially completed 4 storey building collapsed, killing 29 women workers aged between 14 and 25.

 The company also had its own recreational facilities in Rutherglen which are mostly now playing fields for the local high school, although the bowling club bearing the Templeton name at that location continues on its own.

 In 1969, Templeton's bought a rival carpet firm, Grays, of Ayr, but their expansion brought about the demise of the firm.
-The company was bought by an American group, the Guthrie Corporation, and briefly traded under the name of "British Carpets" but could not survive.
-Im 1974 the company was renamed as "British Carpets Ltd" but the name continued to some extent.
+The company was bought by a British/Malaysian manufacturing and plantation group, the Guthrie Corporation, and briefly traded under the name of "British Carpets" but could not survive.
+In 1974 the company was renamed as "British Carpets Ltd" but the name continued to some extent.

 At its peak, Templeton's Bridgeton factory employed 3000 people before closing in 1979.

 In 1981, the rights to use the name "James Templeton & Co" were purchased by their former rivals, "Stoddard & Co" who had begun carpet production in 1864 and a new factory was built in Elderslie.
 The Glasgow Green factory building was converted by the Scottish Development Agency and became a business centre, Templeton On The Green, in 1984.
 In 1990, when Glasgow was the City of Culture for that year, the building featured on a UK postage stamp.